alphagov/govuk-import-export-prototype/guidance/moving-scotch-whisky-out-of-scotland.markdown

 ##Other Scotch whiskies

-You can only export single grain, blended malt, blended grain or blended Scotch whisky outside Scotland to an ‘[approved bulk importer.](https://customs.hmrc.gov.uk/sdvlookup/showAllBulkImporter.action)’ This is someone outside Scotland who blends, bottles or labels Scotch whisky to sell on.
+You can only export single grain, blended malt, blended grain or blended Scotch whisky outside Scotland to an ‘[approved bulk importer.](https://customs.hmrc.gov.uk/sdvlookup/showAllBulkImporter.action)’ This includes businesses outside Scotland that blend, bottle or label Scotch whisky to sell on.

 You must not export these whiskies in a wooden cask or holder.